jkkummerfeld/website-source/content/post/2019-09-22_ConferenceApproach.md

 Con: Easy to start skimming titles and figures without learning much (particularly when tired).
 3. Talk to people.
 Pro: A great way to (1) learn about what other people are doing / thinking about right now, (2) make connections / network, (3) make specific people aware of your own work.
-Con: Sometimes conversations become just small talk, which is not always worthwhile.
+Con: Sometimes conversations become just small talk, which is not always worthwhile (Edit: see clarification in the postscript).
 It can also be hard to approach new people.
 4. Relax.
 Pro: Being focused and engaged is tiring, a break can be rejuvenating.
 Con: Missing out on work being presented.